bpmc-group/cv-pi/README.md

 * `pip install matplotlib`
 * `pip install tflite-runtime` (installed TensorFlow Lite)

 **PROBLEM!!** If I run inside a virtual env, the Qt5 features used in FAIL - the files are there but the plugins can't be started and it fails with a xcb failure.
 Qt is an X-window tool and RasPi OS **Bookworm** (uses Wayland instead of X)

+**PROBLEM UPDATE** The Qt5 features now seem to be working inside the virtual env by following these steps:
+1. Open terminal window
+1. Enter the one line "program" at the bottom of this file.
+It tells python to import PyQt5 and then prints that it is available.
+If PyQt5 isn't available, it will blow up with an error.
+1. Create a new virtual env with the --system-site-packages included
+1. Activate the new virt env and issue the same one line "program" as before.
+Now it works

+If this didn't fix it, then it might be the other libs that were apt installed per the website:qengineering.eu/install opencv on reaspberry pi 5.html (probably has the spaces changed to %20s).
+DO NOT start at the top!!!!
+Skip down to the Dependencies section and sudo install build-essential and libv4l-dev v4l-utils and libopenblas-dev, etc and any others that look like they might be useful.
+Look at the "install the dependencies" section in the resources/OpenCV-4-11-0.sh file if you want to install ALL of the dependencies.
+Any dups of existing libs will be skipped.

 ## Goals